An Ensemble Performance

-Schedule: 4 weeks (if possible) before the band class sign-up date
+Schedule: 4 weeks (if possible) before the music class sign-up date

 Location: school cafeteria or auditorium

 The performance can be just for the potential beginners or for a larger group of school students.
 If a larger group will attend, make sure the potential beginners get prominent seating at the front.
-As the performance begins, introduce yourself and the band.
+As the performance begins, introduce yourself and the group that will be playing.

 The program should include short, high-energy selections, including a novelty piece or something the potential beginners are familiar with.
-Arrange for popular or well-known band members to demonstrate each instrument type with a familiar tune.
-Between numbers, tell the audience about the band, its activities, and its performances.
+Arrange for popular or well-known members to demonstrate each instrument type with a familiar tune.
+Between numbers, tell the audience about the band or orchestra, its activities, and its performances.

-During the concert, mention the upcoming opportunity to join the band, but save the details for after you’ve shown them they could be successful.
+During the concert, mention the upcoming opportunity to join your ensemble, but save the details for after you’ve shown them they could be successful.

 If there’s time following the performance, allow the potential beginners to mingle informally with the performers.
 A reception with cookies and sodas can serve as an upbeat conclusion to the event.

-After the presentation, hang Join the Band flyers in the classrooms, halls, and cafeteria.
+After the presentation, hang invitation flyers in the classrooms, halls, and cafeteria.